quasar1357/rschwob_RNAseq/readme.txt

     Output: Transcript- and gene-level differential expression tables

 6) Integrative analysis
     Goal: How good are the 5’ and 3’ annotations of your transcripts?
             What percent of your novel transcripts are protein coding?
             How many novel “intergenic” genes have you identified?
-    Software: CPAT or CPC
+    Software: CPAT or CPCs
     Script:
     Input:
     Output: Statistics and plots addressing key questions